-NZSIA Ski Level Three Certification Outline
+Level Three Certification Outline

 The NZSIA qualifications are recognised internationally as some of the best in the world.

-The NZSIA Examining Team comprise the most talented Ski Trainers in New Zealand and it is our job to make sure you as the candidates have the best possible shot at successfully completing this course.
+The NZSIA Examining Team comprise the most talented Ski trainers in New Zealand.
+The courses and exams are designed to develop candidates in both Skiing and Teaching.

+Learning is an active participation partnership between the teacher and the learner.
+The NZSIA examining staff endeavour to facilitate your development as much as you are capable of with in the given time frame.

 We aim to provide a fun, friendly educational environment that is non-threatening.
-If you have any problems with another candidate or your examiner don't hesitate to approach me personally.
+If you have any problems with another candidate or your Examiner don't hesitate to approach me.